mjpritchard/test-decap-help/content/docs/getting-started/login.md

 **Linux and macOS users:** `ssh-agent` can be used (see instructions below).

 **Windows users:** we recommend the [MobAgent utility within MobaXterm]({{<ref "mobaxterm" >}}).
-MobXterm is a Linux terminal emulator for Windows.
+MobaXterm is a Linux terminal emulator for Windows.

 `ssh-agent` is a utility that stores private keys and makes them available to other software that use the SSH protocol to connect to remote clients.